 Organisations are huge pools of unrealized and under-utilized resources (human and otherwise)

 With only 20% of your team performing you really can’t see what skills training you need.
-When you have 100% of your team members performing, then you can see exactly what is missing.
+When you have all your team members performing, then you can see exactly what is missing.
 So you have to get to max performance first before moving to skills training.